 Stale bread– frozen to make breadcrumbs at my convenience (also good for croutons)

-So that’s what I do, now it’s your turn to share!
-I wanna hear your best tips for a no waste kitchen!
+So that’s what I do, now it’s your turn to share.
+I want to hear your best tips for a no waste kitchen!

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.